 We aim to be as inclusive as possible and during the application process we will give due consideration to any mitigating circumstances that may have affected your academic achievement.

-Our mitigating circumstances application form is for applicants applying to A100 Medicine MBChB and A199 Medicine with Foundation Year MBChB for 2019 entry.
+Our mitigating circumstances application form is for applicants applying to A100 Medicine MBChB and A199 Medicine with Foundation Year MBChB.
 Please note that this form is not for current Medicine students.

 Our mitigating circumstances guide (PDF, 132kb) applies primarily to our current students, but it provides a definition of mitigation and is a useful indicator of the kinds of unusual circumstances which may constitute special consideration.
 Possible circumstances may include (but are not limited to) the following: